superfaceai/testing/README.md

 Superface config should contain `profile`, `provider` and `useCase`.
 You can enter them either in string format (as ids of corresponding components) or as instances of corresponding components.

+Along side profile, provider and usecase, you can also enter your `SuperfaceClient` instance.
+(More about Superface client [here](https://github.com/superfaceai/one-sdk-js#initializing-the-onesdk-client))

 ### Initializing SuperfaceTest instance

 ```typescript